-2018 Nanotechnology Materials and Devices (NMD) Workshop
+2020 Nanotechnology Materials and Devices (NMD) Workshop

-Monday 21 – Tuesday 22, May 2018
+Monday 18 – Tuesday 19, May 2020

-On behalf of the University of Cincinnati, the University of Dayton Research Institute, and the Air Force Research Laboratory, we welcome you to the University of Cincinnati and the 2018 Nanotechnology Materials and Devices (NMD) Workshop.
+On behalf of the University of Cincinnati, the University of Dayton Research Institute, and the Air Force Research Laboratory, we welcome you to the University of Dayton and the 2020 Nanotechnology Materials and Devices (NMD) Workshop.
 It is an honor to host this workshop in the evolving field of nanotechnology and its industrialization.
 We are also very proud to be presenting a lineup of distinguished speakers who will be traveling across the United States and from around the world to describe their latest nanotechnology research.
-The University of Cincinnati, the Air Force Research Laboratory, and University of Dayton Research Institute welcome you to the 2018 NMD Workshop.
+The University of Cincinnati, the Air Force Research Laboratory, and University of Dayton Research Institute welcome you to the 2020 NMD Workshop.

 This intensive single track workshop consists of invited talks and laboratory tours.
 The workshop covers the synthesis, functionalization, characterization, modeling, post processing, and application of carbon nanostructured materials and devices.
 The goal of the workshop is to benchmark the current state of the art and develop plans to make breakthroughs in engineering materials and devices based on nanotechnology.
 The electronic, thermal, and mechanical properties of carbon nanotubes and spun thread are of particular interest.
 Applications of nanotechnology and industry needs will be discussed along with strategies for commercializing nanotechnology.